prometheus/docs/content/docs/alerting/alertmanager.md

 A silence is configured based on matchers, just like the routing tree.
 Incoming alerts are checked whether they match all the equality or regular expression matchers of an active silence.
-If they do, no notifications will be send out for that alert.
+If they do, no notifications will be sent out for that alert.

 Silences are configured in the web interface of the Alertmanager.